jazelly/FinetuneLLMs/README.md

 #### For Windows

-Enable WSL2 on your machine
+Enable WSL2 on your machine.

-Install CUDA inside WSL by followwing the Linux guide.
+Install CUDA inside WSL by following the Linux guide.

 #### For Mac